 English elegance and liberal luxury spill through the 169 bedrooms.
 Beds are laid with pure Irish linen and bathrooms are provided with Ormonde Jayne soaps and scents.
 Boasting 25 luxury suites of individual character, the hotel caters to the most discerning of guests.
 The Turret Suites on the top floors have superb views over Knightsbridge; others such as The Churchill or Aspley feature open marble fireplaces.
 The Royal Suite has been the London residence of many dignitaries, with a grand private terrace overlooking the park.

 Bar Boulud restaurant features a French menu by Michelin starred Daniel Boulud as well as two stunning private dining rooms, each of which can accommodate up to 20 guests.
-Dinner by Heston Blumenthal has become a destination in its own right, reviewed by The Times as “The best new restaurant in the whole wide world”.
-With room for up to 10 people, "Dinner’s" private dining room offers a unique and exclusive environment in which to enjoy its award-winning cuisine.
+Dinner by Heston Blumenthal has become a destination in its own right.
+With room for up to 10 people, "Dinner's" private dining room offers a unique and exclusive environment in which to enjoy its award-winning cuisine.

 The hotel enjoys a long and prestigious history.
 Overlooking London's Hyde Park on one side and Knightsbridge on the other, the hotel building was originally created in 1889 as an exclusive 'Gentleman's Club'.
 The project, originally known as Hyde Park Court, was announced in August 1887 but was delayed by planning disagreements, the most notable dispute being the proposed height of the development, which was to be the tallest building in London.
 The dramatic skyline using red brick and Portland stone in an eclectic Franco-Flemish style.
 Loggias were built to provide space for a pleasant summer's evening lounge and promenade overlooking the park.
 Each of the first three floors was designed with four family suites and a bachelor's suite.
 The upper floors were planned as single residences of varying sizes; however, more than half the tenants occupied at least two or more suites.